0xSpaceShard/starknet-devnet/website/docs/running/install.md

 Any of the approaches below that mention `cargo` require you to have [installed Rust](https://www.rust-lang.org/tools/install).
 You might also need to install `pkg-config` and `make`.

-The required Rust version is specified in [rust-toolchain.toml](rust-toolchain.toml) and handled automatically by `cargo`.
+The required Rust version is specified in `rust-toolchain.toml` in the project root and handled automatically by `cargo`.

 ## Install an executable binary